shekharDivyanshu/tsv2jsonparser/README.md

    mvn clean install

 ### steps to run project
-  copy executable jar from target folder run with command " java -jar tsv2jsonparser-0.0.1-SNAPSHOT.jar"
+  1. copy executable jar from target folder and place in a directory
+  2. Go to jar directory and run application with command " java -jar tsv2jsonparser-0.0.1-SNAPSHOT.jar"

   Api will listen to port 8085